Skip to content

 Audio

-Audio Engaged Views: The number of times the audio ad was listened to completion or
+Audio Engaged Views: The number of times the audio ad was listened to completion or for 30 seconds, whichever happens first.

 Audio Completions: The number of times the audio ad was listened to completion